scarletti-ben/template-LOVE2D/README.md

     - Default is `C:\Program Files\LOVE\love.exe`
     - Allows you to use `love .` in your terminal to run `love.exe` in current directory

-# Project Structure of a Basic Löve2D Game
+# Project Structure of a Basic LÖVE2D Game
-The project structure of a basic `Löve2D` (aka `Love`) game can be seen below
+The project structure of a basic `LÖVE2D` game can be seen below
 ```text
 workspace/
 ├── game/